 Highly Qualified Status - Certified Staff

-District 33 requires that all educators who are the teacher of record in core classes be Highly Qualified or working to attain Highly Qualified status as defined under the No Child Left Behind (NCLB) legislation.
+District 33 requires that all educators who are the teacher of record in core classes be Highly Qualified as defined under the No Child Left Behind (NCLB) legislation.
 The NCLB core academic subject areas are English, reading, language arts, mathematics, science, foreign language, music, art, economics, history and geography.

 Highly Qualified Status - Classified Staff